Introduction of Embedded Systems | Set-1

 - Washing Machine

 - Medical Equipment

 Mostly Embedded systems are present everywhere.
 We use it in our everyday life unknowingly as in most of the cases it is integrated insides the larger systems.
-So, here are some the application areas of Embedded System :
+So, here are some of the application areas of Embedded systems:

 - Home appliances

 - Business sector & offices